 Meet our Governors

-Miss Ellis is not a governor of another school and does not have a declared business interest.
+Miss Ellis is a Parent Governor at Our Lady's Catholic College in Lancaster.
+Miss Ellis does not have a declared business interest.

 My name is Lucy Ellis and I am the chair of the governing body.
 I am mum to Jack Davis in Year 4 and Charlie Davis In Year 6.
 My eldest son Alex also came here from Reception, and he now attends Our Lady’s Catholic College.